-"(B) statutory damages, as provided in paragraph (3).

-"(2) Actual damages.--The court shall award to the complaining party the actual damages suffered by the party as a result of the violation, and any profits of the violator that are attributable to the violation and are not taken into account in computing the actual damages, if the complaining party elects such damages at any time before final judgment is entered.
+"(B) statutory damages, as provided in paragraph (3). "(2) ACTUAL DAMAGES.-The court shall award to the complaining party the actual damages suffered by the party as a result of the violation, and any profits of the violator that are attributable to the violation and are not taken into account in computing the actual damages, if the complaining party elects such damages at any time before final judgment is entered.

-"(3) Statutory damages.--(A) At any time before final judgment is entered, a complaining party may elect to recover an award of statutory damages for each violation of section 1201 in the sum of not less than \$ 200 or more than \$ 2,500 per act of circumvention, device, product, component, offer, or performance of service, as the court considers just.
+"(3) STATUTORY DAMAGES.-(A) At any time before final judgment is entered, a complaining party may elect to recover an award of statutory damages for each violation of section 1201 in the sum of not less than \$200 or more than \$2,500 per act of circumvention, device, product, component, offer, or performance of service, as the court considers just.

-"(B) At any time before final judgment is entered, a complaining party may elect to recover an award of statutory damages for each violation of section 1202 in the sum of not less than \$ 2,500 or more than \$ 25,000.
+"(B) At any time before final judgment is entered, a complaining party may elect to recover an award of statutory damages for each violation of section 1202 in the sum of not less than \$2,500 or more than \$25,000.

-"(4) Repeated violations.--In any case in which the injured party sustains the burden of proving, and the court finds, that a person has violated section 1201 or 1202 within 3 years after a final judgment was entered against the person for another such violation, the court may increase the award of damages up to triple the amount that would otherwise be awarded, as the court considers just.
+"(4) REPEATED VIOLATIONS.-In any case in which the injured party sustains the burden of proving, and the court finds, that a person has violated section 1201 or 1202 within 3 years after a final judgment was entered against the person for another such violation, the court may increase the award of damages up to triple the amount that would otherwise be awarded, as the court considers just.

-"(5) Innocent violations.--
+"(5) ÍNNOCENT VIOLATIONS.

-"(A) In general.--The court in its discretion may reduce or remit the total award of damages in any case in which the violator sustains the burden of proving, and the court finds, that the violator was not aware and had no reason to believe that its acts constituted a violation.
+"(A) IN GENERAL.-The court in its discretion may reduce or remit the total award of damages in any case in which the violator sustains the burden of proving, and the court finds, that the violator was not aware and had no reason to believe that its acts constituted a violation.

-"(B) Nonprofit library, archives, or educational institutions.--In the case of a nonprofit library, archives, or educational institution, the court shall remit damages in any case in which the library, archives, or educational institution sustains the burden of proving, and the court finds, that the library, archives, or educational institution was not aware and had no reason to believe that its acts constituted a violation.
+"(B) NONPROFIT LIBRARY, ARCHIVES, OR EDUCATIONAL INSTITUTIONS.-In the case of a nonprofit library, archives, or educational institution, the court shall remit damages in any case in which the library, archives, or educational institution sustains the burden of proving, and the court finds, that the library, archives, or educational institution was not aware and had no reason to believe that its acts constituted a violation.

-"Sec.
-1204.
+"§ 1204.
 Criminal offenses and penalties

-"(a) In General.--Any person who violates section 1201 or 1202 willfully and for purposes of commercial advantage or private financial gain--
+"(a) IN GENERAL.-Any person who violates section 1201 or 1202 willfully and for purposes of commercial advantage or private financial gain-

-"(1) shall be fined not more than \$ 500,000 or imprisoned for not more than 5 years, or both, for the first offense; and
+"(1) shall be fined not more than \$500,000 or imprisoned for not more than 5 years, or both, for the first offense; and for not more than 10 years, or both, for any subsequent offense. "(b) LIMITATION FOR NONPROFIT LIBRARY, ARCHIVES, OR EDU-

-"(2) shall be fined not more than \$ 1,000,000 or imprisoned for not more than 10 years, or both, for any subsequent offense.
+"(2) shall be fined not more than \$1,000,000 or imprisoned

-"(b) Limitation for Nonprofit Library, Archives, or Educational Institution.--Subsection (a) shall not apply to a nonprofit library, archives, or educational institution.
+CATIONAL INSTITUTION.-Subsection (a) shall not apply to a nonprofit library, archives, or educational institution. "(c) STATUTE OF LIMITATIONS.-No criminal proceeding shall

-"(c) Statute of Limitations.--No criminal proceeding shall be brought under this section unless such proceeding is commenced within 5 years after the cause of action arose.
+"(c) STATUTE OF LIMITATIONS.-No criminal proceeding shall be brought under this section unless such proceeding is commenced within 5 years after the cause of action arose.

-"Sec.
-1205.
+"§ 1205.
 Savings clause